MoTint614-822-0494

 • Vector artAI, EPS, PDF or SVG, with the fonts outlined.
 That is the file your designer already has.

-• Pantone numbersNot “our blue.”
-PMS numbers, or the swatch off your sign, or the business card.
-Something we can hold up against the film.
+• Pantone numbersPMS numbers, the swatch off your sign, or a business card — something we can hold up against the film.

 “Will it match our brand blue on every truck?”